Fali (footballer, born 1993): Cádiz

-On 10 May 2019, Fali moved to fellow division two side Cádiz CF on loan until the end of the season, as a replacement to injured Aleksandar Pantić.
+On 10 May 2019, Fali moved to fellow second tier side Cádiz CF on loan until the end of the season, as a replacement for the injured Aleksandar Pantić.
 On 8 July, he signed a permanent three-year deal.

 Fali renewed his contract 10 February 2020, until 2024.
 He scored once from 30 appearances that season, helping to a return to La Liga after 14 years.

 On 20 September 2020, Fali made his debut in the Spanish top flight, playing the second half of the 2–0 away defeat of SD Huesca.
+He was a regular in the following campaigns, but was left out of the squad in 2025–26 and fired by the club in January 2026 due to discipline problems.

+Later career

+Fali remained in Andalusia in the 2026–27 campaign, with the 33-year-old joining Segunda Federación's Xerez CD on a one-year contract.

 Personal life

 Fali is from a gypsy community; he was married at age 16, and had a child at 17.
 He worked in a scrapyard.